 Under John Perry’s leadership, the campus global outreach continued to expand.
 He initiated the first programs in Ghana, South Africa, and China, among others and he was highly respected by DIE’s at other SUNY campuses.
 The John J. Perry International Scholarship for Study Abroad is one of several opportunities for student financial assistance.

-The College often had difficulty finding qualified faculty willing to spend a semester in Cuernavaca.
+The College often had difficulty finding qualified faculty willing to spend a semester with SUNY Program in Cuernavaca.
 Many had children and didn’t want to take them out of schools, or spouses who had jobs or other reasons for not wanting to leave Brockport.
 Cuernavaca offered limited research resources long before the internet.
-After my divorce in 1980, I suggested to the administration that it would be good to have me in Cuernavaca every spring semester to sustain program consistency and quality.
+After my divorce in 1980, I suggested to the administration that it would be good to have me in Cuernavaca every spring semester to sustain SUNY program in Cuernavaca consistency and quality.
 The Office of International Education welcomed the suggestion.
 In addition, I taught a three-credit history course in Spanish on U.S.-Latin American Relations, one of my teaching specialties.
-For the next 18 years I spent the fall semester in Brockport and the spring semester in Cuernavaca, except for two sabbatical leaves for scholarly research in Mexico City and Brazil.
+For the next 18 years I spent the fall semester in Brockport and the spring semester SUNY Program in Cuernavaca, except for two sabbatical leaves for scholarly research in Mexico City and Brazil.

 The history department was not happy with my absences since I was not on campus half the year to teach my specialties, serve on committees, and help with academic advisement.
 But the department received my academic line allowing for the hiring of adjunct professors to teach other unstaffed courses.
 The deans supported my situation, and the college president Dr. John Van de Wetering visited the program twice and returned to Brockport with high praise.
 In 1997, the Middle States Association of Colleges and Schools sent a specialist to Cuernavaca to evaluate the SUNY program.
 The MSA is a non-profit organization that provides evaluation for public and private schools and some U.S. based foreign programs.
 The report supported continued accreditation, with superlative praise for the academic quality of the curriculum and the administrative leadership of the program.